Polaris RZR driving off-road with text Polaris RZR Drive Belt Guide.

 Good OEM-equivalent aramid belt Stock tires, mixed terrain Factory-like feel and engagement

-Better High-temp/performance belt Dunes, long hill pulls Resists glazing at sustained rpm
+Better High-temp/performance belt Dunes, long hill pulls Resists glazing at sustained RPM

 Best Heavy-duty/extreme belt Mud builds, big tires, winching Handles shock loads and heat cycles